Jungkook's chart-topping song 'Seven' slapped with plagiarism allegations

 Singer-songwriter — and the youngest member of BTS — Jungkook made waves when dropped his debut song Seven featuring rapper Latto last month.
 The pop track is now back in the headlines — albeit for possible plagiarism, with allegations made by composer Yang Joon-Young.
 Here’s all about it.

 Over the course of the past few weeks, social media has been abuzz with K-pop hit Seven — complete with dance challenges, memes, and fan dedications.
 The song marked Jungkook’s first solo rodeo, with its catchy melody and suggestive lyrics quickly raking up views, streams, and likes by billions.
 However, the summer anthem has now come under fire for plagiarism, as alleged by composer Yang Joon-young, who helmed girl group Fin.K.L’s albums SPECIAL and Time of Mask.
-The latter’s eponymous title track — released in 2000 — the musician states bears resemblances with the BTS member’s garage-pop track.
+The latter’s eponymous title track — released in 2000 — bears resemblances with the BTS member’s garage-pop track, according to the composer.

 BTS’ agency refutes plagiarism allegations around Jungkook’s song